A1esandr/goapistub/README.md

 # goapistub
-Stub for simple API on Golang
+Simple stub for API on Golang with Gorilla mux